jibidus/monitofen/README.md

 ## What can I do with Monitofen?

 - Daily import of measurements
-- Visualize measures by selecting a day and a metric
+- Visualize measurements by selecting a day and a metric

 ## 🐳 How to test Monitofen?